-Patrolman First Class Chris Williamson has been selected as the Martinsburg Police Department’s Officer of the Month for August 2017.
+Patrolman Brian Jarvis has been selected as the Martinsburg Police Department’s Officer of the Month for June 2018.

-Through his exceptional skill, dedication, and effectiveness in representing the Martinsburg Police Department and serving our community, Patrolman Chris Williamson has demonstrated a level of excellence far above normal requirements and expectations.
-He is awarded Officer of the Month for August 2017.
-Congratulations Chris!
+Through his exceptional skill, dedication, exemplary performance, and effectiveness in representing the Martinsburg Police Department and serving our community; Patrolman Brian Jarvis is awarded Officer of the Month for June 2018.
+Congratulations Brian!

 Officer of the Month Award

 MPD is recognizing on a monthly basis, both sworn and non-sworn Department members who distinguish themselves by exemplary work and actions beyond the requirements of normal assignments and which represent the highest standards of policing and community service in the Martinsburg Police Department.